LIGO Detector Characterization in the first half of the fourth Observing run: Data Quality for Astrophysical Searches

 \paragraph{Self-gated $h(t)$} Although noise transients typically do not impact \ac{CW} analyses, the cumulative effect of frequent and loud noise transients can degrade search sensitivity by effectively increasing the noise background, especially below $\sim$500~Hz~\cite{LIGO:2021ppb}.
 Removing these loud transient artifacts has proven useful in improving the sensitivity of broadband \ac{CW} searches.
 In O4, we have employed a more sophisticated algorithm to identify and remove such artifacts , creating a new calibrated $h(t)$ dataset useful for \ac{CW} searches~\cite{O4SelfGating}.

 \paragraph{Lists of narrow-band instrumental artifacts} Most \ac{CW} searches depend on a catalog of known instrumental lines to veto spurious candidates or remove contaminated spectral bands from analysis.
 To produce the catalog, all lines visible in a high-resolution O4a-averaged spectrum (using Hann-windowed, 50\% overlapping \acp{FFT} of 7200-second-long data segments) are listed and evaluated.
 Artifacts that are confirmed to be non-astrophysical are added to a curated list and made available for searches to use, as in~\cite{O3LinesList}.
-A corresponding O4a list is currently being produced.
 Combs are always considered non-astrophysical because they do not align with a \ac{CW} signal model.
 Other lines are considered non-astrophysical when their instrumental/environmental source is known.
 Artifacts that do not have identified non-astrophysical causes are placed in a separate curated list, as in~\cite{O3UnvettedLinesList}.
 Only the confirmed non-astrophysical list is used to veto outliers, whereas the unvetted list is used for investigation purposes.